Skip to content

 Agents pick higher-privilege tools at selection time when lower-privilege variants suffice — 32-65% on open models — and transient failures push it higher.

-Provisioning one tool per capability and trusting the model to "use it sensibly" leaves privilege selection to a prior the model was never trained to maintain.
-ToolPrivBench measures Over-Privileged Tool Use Rate (OPUR) across 544 scenarios in eight domains where each task is solvable by either a standard or a higher-privilege variant.
+Provision one tool per capability and trust the model to use it sensibly, and you leave privilege selection to a prior the model was never trained to maintain.
+ToolPrivBench measures the Over-Privileged Tool Use Rate (OPUR) across 544 scenarios in eight domains, where each task is solvable by either a standard or a higher-privilege variant.
 Qwen3-8B picks the higher-privilege tool 64.9% of the time; LLaMA-3.1-8B 55.9%; DeepSeek-v3.2 31.8%.
-Only Claude 4.6 Sonnet drops to ~2.6%, and that is the outlier, not the deployment-default behaviour for mid-tier or open-weight stacks (Yang et al., 2026).
+Only Claude 4.6 Sonnet drops to about 2.6%, and that is the outlier, not the default behavior for mid-tier or open-weight stacks (Yang et al., 2026).

-The failure repeats across five recurring shapes — Authority Escalation, Safety Bypass, Scope Expansion, Data Over-Exposure, Temporal Persistence — each accounting for 16-26% of observations (Yang et al., 2026).
-Independent corroboration: GrantBox runs agents against real-world tool integrations and measures an 84.80% attack success rate for privilege misuse under prompt-injection conditions (GrantBox, 2026) — agents do not exercise restraint on production tools even when low-privilege paths exist.
+The failure repeats across five recurring shapes — Authority Escalation, Safety Bypass, Scope Expansion, Data Over-Exposure, and Temporal Persistence — each accounting for 16 to 26% of observations (Yang et al., 2026).
+GrantBox corroborates this independently.
+It runs agents against real-world tool integrations and measures an 84.80% attack success rate for privilege misuse under prompt-injection conditions (GrantBox, 2026).
+Agents do not exercise restraint on production tools even when low-privilege paths exist.

 The mechanism is a selection prior under reasoning-tax pressure.
-Tools advertising broader capability score higher on "solves the request" because their descriptions cover a larger envelope; the model picks whichever description anchors most strongly.
+Tools that advertise broader capability score higher on solving the request, because their descriptions cover a larger envelope.
+The model picks whichever description anchors most strongly.
 General safety RLHF tunes refusal of unsafe requests, not selection between two legal tools with different blast radii (Yang et al., 2026).

 Transient failures amplify the rate.
-After a tool returns an error, the agent enters corrective-reasoning mode and reaches for a variant that "cannot fail" — the highest-privilege one — by the same dynamic that makes error frames a trusted authority channel.
-Privilege-aware SFT+RL post-training pulls Qwen3-8B from 64.9% → 27.0% and Qwen3-4B-Think to 18.9%, but does not eliminate it (Yang et al., 2026) — a learnable selection bias, not a missing capability.
+After a tool returns an error, the agent enters corrective-reasoning mode and reaches for a variant that cannot fail — the highest-privilege one.
+This is the same dynamic that makes error frames a trusted authority channel.
+Privilege-aware SFT+RL post-training pulls Qwen3-8B from 64.9% down to 27.0%, and Qwen3-4B-Think to 18.9%, but does not eliminate it (Yang et al., 2026).
+This is a learnable selection bias, not a missing capability.

 Example

-Before — one tool per capability, model picks freely:
+Before — one tool per capability, the model picks freely:

 # Tool catalog: capability covered once, broadest variant